 Relax the body and mind after practicing energizing yoga postures by placing your legs up the wall.
 Begin by placing your bottom close to the wall.
 Lay on your side, holding baby in front of you or have baby sit in front of you.
 Gently and carefully roll to your back sliding your legs up the wall.
 Bring your baby to your chest and hold baby, chest to chest or allow your baby to sit on your hips.
 Your baby’s back can be leaning up against your stretched legs.
 Gaze at your little one or close your eyes.
 Stay here for one to five minutes allowing your breath to be soft and relaxed.

 *Practicing yoga with your baby is a great lesson on surrender.
 So much of the practice will depend on your baby’s age, stage, mood, hunger level and how tired or awake they are.
 I’ve had women come to my mommy and me classes and they sit on the mat breastfeeding the entire class.
 Other times a baby may sleep the entire class or crawl around and try to visit their baby friends.
-Let your little one be your guide as you move through the poses.
+Let your little one be your guide as you move through mom and baby yoga poses.
 Be kind and gentle with yourself and your baby, knowing that each practice will look and feel differently.